 - T: Timebound – how long are you going set this goal for?

-So for example, the aim of your healthcare PR campaign could be to increase your sales by 5% over the next 3 months.
+For example, the aim of your healthcare PR campaign could be to increase your sales by 5% over the next 3 months.

 Once you have specific KPIs in mind, you need to think about what your announcement is and who is going to be interested.

-If you creating your very first public relations healthcare campaign, you’re not obviously going to get on the front cover of New Scientist any time soon (it could happen, but it’s unlikely!).
+If you’re creating your very first public relations healthcare campaign, you’re not obviously going to get on the front cover of New Scientist any time soon (it could happen, but it’s unlikely!).
 Just like your goals, you need to target realistic outlets and get your foot in the door – unless of course, your idea is so unmistakably groundbreaking that it would grab the world’s attention right away.

-2. Create Interesting Content
+2. Create interesting content

 As the saying goes, ‘content is king’.
 The online world defines your business by the type of content that you produce.
 In other words, does the information you provide to your audience give them something of value?
 Can they walk away knowing that you have benefitted them in some way?